levindoneto/IoT-Modelling-Tool/README.md

 ![packages](public/resources/packages.jpg)

-The system currently can be seen in the picture bellow (not yet).
+The system currently can be seen in the picture bellow.

 ![Mock-Up Environment](public/img/readme/system.jpg)